About your tenancy

-A demoted tenancy lasts for one year.
-During the year our emphasis is very much on working with the tenants to encourage a change in behaviour and help them keep their home.
+A demoted tenancy lasts for 12 months.
+During the year our emphasis is on working with the tenants to encourage a change in behaviour and help them keep their home.
 If we are satisfied with a demoted tenant's behaviour during the year , their tenancy will no longer be demoted and return to being a secure tenancy.

 As long as there are no previous rent arrears or breaches of tenancy, we will normally grant joint tenancies to new tenants applying jointly who are:

 - partners who have lived together for 12 months or more where both partners are over 18 years of age